Wholesale

 The wholesalers who break through 10, 15, 20 deals a month didn't find a way to work 300 hours.
 They found a way to remove 100 hours of work from their plate without losing the output.

 Every wholesaling operation has three layers of work.
-Scaling means automating or delegating the right ones.
+Scaling means automating or delegating the right ones in the right order.

-Layer 1: Lead response and qualification.
 This is the high-volume, time-sensitive, repetitive work.
 Calling leads back.
 Qualifying them.
 Following up on non-connects.
 Booking appointments.
-It's 50-60% of your total hours and it's the first thing that should leave your plate, because speed and consistency matter more than personality at this stage.
+Experienced wholesalers report it accounts for roughly half or more of their total hours, and it's the first thing that should leave your plate, because speed and consistency matter more than personality at this stage.

 Most wholesalers trying to scale make the same mistake: they hire for Layer 3 first.
 They get a transaction coordinator or a virtual assistant to handle paperwork.
 That frees up 10-15 hours a month.
 Helpful, but it doesn't move the needle because the bottleneck was never paperwork.
 The bottleneck was the 100 hours a month spent on calls, follow-ups, and qualification.